ibm-cloud-architecture/refarch-eda/README.md

 ## Applicability of an EDA

 EDAs are typically not used for distributed transactional processing because this can lead to increased coupling and performance degradation.
-But as seen in previous section, using message backbone to support communication between microservices to ensure data consistency is a viable pattern.
+But as seen in previous section, using a message backbone to support communication between microservices to ensure data consistency is a viable pattern.
 The use of EDAs for batch processing is also restricted to cases where the potential for parallelizing batch workloads exist.
 Most often EDAs are used for event driven applications that require near-realtime situation awareness and decision making.

 ## Deployments